euronite/ConversationalBrowser/README.md

 * Update pip using `pip install --upgrade pip`
 * A couple of ways.
 Recommended way is to have Anaconda installed.
-* In the Anaconda Prompt navigate to the folder containing requirements.txt and run `pip install -r requirements.txt`
+* In the Anaconda Prompt navigate to the folder containing requirements.txt and run `pip install -r requirements.txt`.
+Filelock installation error may occur but shouldn't affect the running of the program.
 * Then do python main.py

 ### Troubleshooting